ZhongliangGuo/CS5010/README.md

 In this section, it is divided into two teachers' part, **[Oggie](mailto:oa7@st-andrews.ac.uk)** (Lecture 1 - 9) and **[Lei](mailto:lf28@st-andrews.ac.uk)** (Lecture 10 - 19).

-## Tutorials

-In this section, Oggie didn't provide anything, all the tutorial materials provided by Lei.

-Lei's tutorial is very very useful, must watch it!

 ## Notes

 For the Lecture notes, they are taken by different guys.
 The authors are: **[Won](mailto:hwwnc1@st-andrews.ac.uk)** (Lecture 1, 2, 7), me (Lecture 4), **[Ethan](mailto:eh250@st-andrews.ac.uk)** (Lecture 5, 6), **[Rafael](mailto:rk81@st-andrews.ac.uk)** (Lecture 8, 9).